scnwwu/vscode-sas-extension/CONTRIBUTING.md

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.

-## Contributor License Agreement
+## Agreement Covering Contributions

-Contributions must follow the SAS Code Extension Terms, a copy of which is included as [Code_Extension_Agreement.pdf](Code_Extension_Agreement.pdf)
+Contributions are subject to the SAS Code Extension Terms, a copy of which is included as [Code_Extension_Agreement.pdf](Code_Extension_Agreement.pdf)

 ## Code reviews